Cloud-CV/EvalAI/README.md

 Follow this guide to setup your development machine.

 1. Install [git], [postgresql] and [virtualenv], in your computer, if you don't have it already.
+*If you are having trouble with postgresql on Windows check this link [postgresqlhelp].*

 2. Get the source code on your machine via git.